One9 - Upgrade to Ruby 1.9 Now

 Currently this opens the quickfix list in vim.
 (For vim noobs, navigate between changes with :cn

-and :cp.)
+.)
 Patches for emacs and other editors welcome :)

 Remember each change is a possible change.
 Only change the code if the new 1.9 behavior is going